zama-ai/concrete-ml/docs/advanced-topics/quantization.md

 $$Z_p = \mathtt{round} \left(- \frac{\alpha}{S} \right)$$

 When using quantized values in a matrix multiplication or convolution, the equations for computing the result become more complex.
-The IntelLabs distiller quantization documentation provides a more [detailed explanation](https://intellabs.github.io/distiller/algo_quantization.html) of the maths to quantize values and how to keep computations consistent.
+The IntelLabs distiller quantization documentation provides a more [detailed explanation](https://intellabs.github.io/distiller/algo_quantization.html) of the maths used to quantize values and how to keep computations consistent.

 ### Configuring model quantization parameters

-Built-in models provide a simple interface for configuring the quantization parameters, most notably the number of bits used for inputs, model weights, intermediary and output values.
+Built-in models provide a simple interface for configuring quantization parameters, most notably the number of bits used for inputs, model weights, intermediary and output values.

 For [linear models](../built-in-models/linear.md), the quantization is done post-training.
 Thus, the model is trained in floating point, and then, the best integer weight representations are found, depending on the distribution of inputs and weights.
 For these models, the user can select the value of the `n_bits` parameter.

 For linear models, `n_bits` is used to quantize both model inputs and weights.
 Depending on the number of features, you can use a single integer value for the `n_bits` parameter, e.g. a value between 2 and 7.
 When the number of features is high, the `n_bits` parameter should be decreased if you encounter compilation errors.
 It is also possible to quantize inputs and weights with different number of bits by passing a dictionary to `n_bits` , containing the `op_inputs` and `op_weights` keys.

 For [tree-based models](../built-in-models/tree.md), the training and test data is quantized.
-The maximum accumulator bit-width for a model trained with `n_bits=n` for this type of model is known
-before-hand: it will need `n+1` bits.
+The maximum accumulator bit-width for a model trained with `n_bits=n` for this type of model is known beforehand: it will need `n+1` bits.
 Thus, as Concrete-ML only supports up to 8-bit integers, `n` should be less than 8.
-Through experimentation it was determined that in many cases a value of 5 or 6 bits gives the same accuracy as training in floating point.
+Through experimentation, it was determined that in many cases a value of 5 or 6 bits gives the same accuracy as training in floating point.

 {% hint style="info" %}
-Tree-based model can control directly the accumulator bit-width used.
+Tree-based models can directly control the accumulator bit-width used.
 However, if 6 or 7 bits are not sufficient to obtain good accuracy on your data-set, one option is to use an ensemble model (RandomForest or XGBoost) and increase the number of trees in the ensemble.
 This, however, will have a detrimental impact on FHE execution speed.
 {% endhint %}

 For the built-in [neural networks](../built-in-models/neural-networks.md), several linear layers are used.
 Thus, the outputs of a layer are used as inputs to a new layer.
-Built-in neural networks use quantization aware training.
+Built-in neural networks use Quantization Aware Training.
 The parameters controlling the maximum accumulator bit-width are the number of weights and activation bits ( `module__n_w_bits`, `module__n_a_bits` ), but also the pruning factor.
-This factor is determined automatically by specifying a desired accumulator bit-width `module__n_accum_bits` and, optionally a multiplier factor, `module__n_hidden_neurons_multiplier`.
+This factor is determined automatically by specifying a desired accumulator bit-width `module__n_accum_bits` and, optionally, a multiplier factor, `module__n_hidden_neurons_multiplier`.

 {% hint style="info" %}
-Note that for the built-in **linear models and neural networks**, the maximum accumulator bit-width can not be controlled exactly.
-To use many input features and a high number of bits is beneficial for model accuracy, but can conflict with the 8-bit accumulator constraint.
+Note that for the built-in **linear models and neural networks**, the maximum accumulator bit-width can not be precisely controlled.
+To use many input features and a high number of bits is beneficial for model accuracy, but it can conflict with the 8-bit accumulator constraint.
 Finding the best quantization parameters to maximize accuracy can only be done through experimentation.
 {% endhint %}

 ### Quantizing model inputs and outputs

 The models implemented in Concrete-ML provide features to let the user quantize the input data and de-quantize the output data.

-In a client/server setting, the client is responsible for quantizing inputs before sending them encrypted to the server, but also for  de-quantizing the encrypted integer results received from the server.
-See the [Production Deployment](../advanced-topics/client_server.md) section for more details.
+In a client/server setting, the client is responsible for quantizing inputs before sending them, encrypted, to the server.
+Further, the client must de-quantize the encrypted integer results received from the server.
+See the [Production Deployment](client_server.md) section for more details.

 Here is a simple example showing how to perform inference, starting from float values and ending up with float values.
 Note that the FHE engine that is compiled for the ML models does not support data batching.